alex-vance/serverless-local/README.md

 For now, all stdout streams for child processes will be set to inherit so all stdout for your functions will display in the same console as you run serverless-local.

+## Prerequisites

+You will be required to have the specific runtime framework that you plan to utilize otherwise this application will not work for you.
+Since the current implementation only supports .NET Core 3.1 you need to have the full .NEt Core 3.1 SDK/Runtime installed on the machine you plan to utilize this on.

 ## Supported Runtimes
 - dotnetcore 3.1